Masterpiece Stories

 James Barry, King Lear Weeping over the Dead Body of Cordelia, 1786-88, Tate, London, England, UK.
 Detail.

-In the end, King Lear Weeping over the Dead Body of Cordelia is an amazing work that awakens so many emotions in the viewer after reading Shakespeare’s masterpiece.
+In the end, King Lear Weeping over the Dead Body of Cordelia is an amazing work that awakens many emotions in the viewer after reading Shakespeare’s masterpiece.
 The painting is all so striking with the helpless facial expression of King Lear, the feverish gestures of the surrounding people, and the pale body of Cordelia already lying dead.
 Nothing can bring the poor girl back at that point.

 Get your daily dose of art